michaelgrund/sws_tools/README.md

 MSAT package of **_Walker & Wookey (2012)_** (https://github.com/andreww/MSAT) is required!

-- reproduce the modeling results presented in our paper **_Grund & Ritter (2020, ADD DOI or link)_** using the shear-wave splitting data available from: https://doi.org/10.5445/IR/1000091427
+- reproduce the modeling results presented in our paper **_Grund & Ritter (2020, https://doi.org/10.1093/gji/ggaa388)_** using the shear-wave splitting data available from: https://doi.org/10.5445/IR/1000091427
 - use your own measurements (**SplitLab**/**Stacksplit** output format, custom formatting is also supported)

-Descriptions on how to set up different models and how to handle individual data sets can be found in the _Supporting Information_ of **_Grund & Ritter (2020, ADD DOI or link)_**.
+Descriptions on how to set up different models and how to handle individual data sets can be found in the _Supporting Information_ of **_Grund & Ritter (2020, https://doi.org/10.1093/gji/ggaa388)_**.

 ![PLOTS_output](https://user-images.githubusercontent.com/23025878/85557282-ec244080-b627-11ea-8ca5-c2ae25e36176.png)